lit-datory/optimus-exercitia/README.md

 #### MacOS

-- Have atleast MacOS Monterey installed.
+- Have at least MacOS Monterey installed.
 This allows you to enable the new Virtualization framework which helps performance.
 - Make sure you have Docker installed with [docker desktop](https://www.docker.com/products/docker-desktop/).
 - Have [xcode](https://developer.apple.com/xcode/resources/) installed.